|

 (2) On the faker's Facebook page, click on the 3 dots.
 Follow the menus and report the account as fake.

 In the past, I found that Facebook would usually take down a fake account within minutes, making all friend requests from it disappear.
 Lately, they are not reacting as quickly, and I'm not sure why.
+NOTE: You will often get a message from Facebook that the impersonator "was not violating community standards," and yet Facebook will take down the impersonating account shortly afterward, especially if it was reported more than once.
+Getting several friends to report the problem at the same time helps.
 (3) One last bit of clean-up: If you have accepted a friend request from a faker, unfriend them.

 How to keep people from impersonating you Here's how to prevent impersonation.
 But see also three more tips at the end.
 The reason people impersonate you is that they can see your friends list.
 So can people who get you to share bogus postings so they can get your Facebook contact information.
 Here is how to protect yourself.
 (1) If you have accepted a fake friend request, unfriend them.
 They have access to all your other friends until you do!
 (2) Even if you've never had any problems, make your friends list private as follows, so it won't attract impersonators or other people wanting access to it.
 You are doing your friends a favor when you do this!
 You are protecting them from getting scams and spams from people who would have found them through you. (a) Click on your own picture at the upper right of your Facebook screen.
 (Here I'm showing you mine.)
 Choose "Settings & privacy."